cvetomir-todorov/CecoChat/docs/04-production-01-main.md

 Static app configuration is stored in `appsettings.json` files as is typical for .NET applications.
 For some servers it is overriden for the `Development` environment via the `appsettings.ENVIRONMENT.json` approach.

-Static logging configuration also uses the same approach with a main file and an environment-specific one.
-It is in separate `logging.json` and `logging.ENVIRONMENT.json` files based on Serilog logger configuration format.

 The [CecoChat docker-compose file](../run/cecochat.yml) uses environment variables with specific prefixes in order to push static configuration values to the servers at start-up.
 [ASP.NET documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-5.0#environment-variables) describes how to name the environment variables in order to override both ASP.NET and app-specific values.

 ## Dynamic

 Some parts of the configuration are designed to be changed while it is running.
 These parts are stored in Redis and read at start-up.
-The [prepare script](../run/prepare/redis-create-configuration.sh) inputs the partitioning and history configuration values which need to be present and valid at all times.
+The [prepare script](../run/redis/redis-create-configuration.sh) inputs the partitioning and history configuration values which need to be present and valid at all times.
 The configuration can be changed manually using the `redis-cli` command after attaching to the Redis container via `docker exec -it cecochat-redis1 bash`.
 Each server that is using dynamic configuration outputs at start-up the key names it reads and PUB/SUB channels which it subscribes to in order to get notified about changes.
 After the configuration is changed a dummy message needs to be sent to one of those PUB/SUB channels.
 The servers validate the new configuration values and may reject the change.
 The validation output provides descriptive information which can be used to correct the values.

 In the future there may be a web-based Configurator which uses a Redis client and would allow changing the configuration more easily.